hbekel/keyman64/README.md

 physical buttons or switches.

 Additional features include the ability to send predefined keyboard macros or to redefine the keyboard layout.
-A simple serial interface for remote control is provided as well.
+Commands can also be sent from a remote PC via USB, or send on simple serial wire interface, allowing remote control from either a PC or another microcontroller or similar device.

 *For some concrete examples of what the keyman64 can do, see the [configuration